kodyimmink/asset-management-system/README.md

 ###  Features
 * Keep Record of:
     * Common name
-    * type of equipment
+    * Type of equipment
-    * model number
+    * Model number
-    * serial number
+    * Serial number
-    * description of physical location
+    * Description of physical location
     * GPS Location
     * Equipment issues
         * notes on a specific issue with date/time stamp